What are Ranking events?

-If you win the event you are awarded 100 points and then each position is awarded points pro-rata depending on the skippers finishing position at the event.
+If you win one of the events, you are awarded 100 points and then each position is awarded points pro-rata depending on the skippers finishing position at the event.
 A skippers best 4 events over a rolling 12 months gives your overall position on the ranking list.

-Any member of the MYA can enter into any number of events, you have no obligation to sail all 7 events in the year, you may just enter one if you fancy seeing how it all works and what all the fuss is about, beware though, they are addictive.
+Any member of the MYA can enter into any number of events.
+There is no obligation to sail all seven events in the year.
+You may just enter one event to discover how it all works and find out if you like it and want to try more.